ninoNinkovic/LiveStamps/README.md

 ### USAGE:
 ----

 Just hit a key combo to inject a stamp, and it will automagically take care of itself!
-Each stamp has a "livestamp"  handled by regex for auto updating, and a raw value which can be injected for a static instance.
+Each stamp has a "livestamp"  handled by regex for auto updating, and a raw value which is static, useful for things liek the current filename, path, parent folder or time, etc.

-Defaults key combos are:
+####Defaults key combos are:
- * super + alt + letter -> inject stamp(s)
+ * super + alt + letter -> inject the stamp
- * ctrl  + alt + letter -> inject raw value(s)
+ * ctrl  + alt + letter -> inject the stamp's raw value

-You can see the available stamps by right clicking
+You can see the available default stamps by right clicking and exploring the LiveStamps context menu.